Jahan08/Introduction-to-Molecular-Modeling-in-Drug-Discovery/README.md

 * Transautophosphorylation: When another kinase of the same type (in our case, one of the monomers in the VEGFR2 kinase dimer) provides the active site that carries out the kinase chemistry.

 * Tyrosine: An amino acid with a phenol side chain attached to the beta carbon.
 This is the site of phosphorylation in tyrosine kinases.
 Vascular Endothelial Growth Factor Receptor 2 (VEGFR2): A receptor tyrosine protein kinase that was one of the first kinase drug targets.
-To learn more about VEGFR2, check out the UniProt page.
-For more detailed information about the history of VEGFR2 in drug discovery, see this PNAS article.(uploaded)
+To learn more about VEGFR2 (https://en.wikipedia.org/wiki/VEGF_receptor), check out the UniProt page (https://www.uniprot.org/uniprotkb/P35968/entry).

+* Angiogenesis: Angiogenesis, the formation of new blood vessels from existing vasculature, is a normal physiological event that occurs during embryonic growth, wound healing and the menstrual cycle.
+Abnormal regulation of angiogenesis has been implicated in the pathogenesis of several disorders including diabetic retinopathy,1 rheumatoid arthritis,2 age-related macular degeneration,3 and cancer.4,5 As angiogenesis is required for tumor growth and metastasis, the concept of limiting the growth of a solid tumor by restricting the blood supply has been evaluated in human cancer and has proven successful.

+Vascular endothelial growth factor (VEGFa) is a known promoter of angiogenesis, and the increased expression of VEGF has been implicated in tumor growth and metastasis.4,5 VEGF signaling through its receptor tyrosine kinase VEGFR-2 (or KDR, kinase insert domain receptor) promotes several events required for the formation of new blood vessels, such as endothelial cell survival, proliferation, migration, and vascular permeability.
+Inhibition of the VEGF signaling pathway has become a valuable approach in the treatment of cancers.

 # Hands-on works